-\end{thm} The proof of Theorem~\ref{thm:main1} relies on the representation of $\sfD_\omg$ in spherical coordinates, in which the spin-orbit operator acting in the Hilbert space $L^2([0,\omg)\times [0,2\pi);\sin\tt\dd\tt\dd\phi)$ arises.
-The set $\cZ_k$, $k\in\dZ$, appears naturally in the analysis, since $\cZ_k\cup(-\cZ_k)$ is the spectrum of an explicit one-dimensional Dirac-type fiber operator on the interval $(0,\omg)$, which arises upon separation of variables for the spin-orbit operator.
-We decompose the Hilbert space $L^2(\cC_\omg;\dC^4)$ into an orthogonal sum of subspaces, whose construction is based on the eigenfunctions of the aforementioned spin-orbit operator.
+\end{thm} The proof of Theorem~\ref{thm:main1} relies on the representation of $\sfD_\omg$ in spherical coordinates, in which the spin-orbit operator $\sfK_\omg$ acting in the Hilbert space $L^2([0,\omg)\times [0,2\pi);\sin\tt\dd\tt\dd\phi)$ arises.
+The spin-orbit operator $\sfK_\omg$ is defined in~\eqref{eq:Komg} below.
+The operators $\sfT_k$, $k\in\dZ$, appear naturally in the analysis upon separation of variables for the spin-orbit operator $\sfK_\omg$.
+We decompose the Hilbert space $L^2(\cC_\omg;\dC^4)$ into an orthogonal sum of subspaces, whose construction is based on the eigenfunctions of the aforementioned spin-orbit operator $\sfK_\omg$.
 This orthogonal decomposition of $L^2(\cC_\omg;\dC^4)$ enables to characterise the reducing subspaces for $\sfD_\omg$.
 It turns out that the compressions of $\sfD_\omg$ to these reducing subspaces are unitarily equivalent to the one-dimensional fiber operators in~\eqref{eq:fibre} with specific $\lm\in\dR$. \begin{remark} The case $\omg = \frac{\pi}{2}$ does not fit to our general scheme of reduction and requires a separate consideration within our approach.
 However, in this case the cone $\cC_{\pi/2}$ is the half-space and the theory is already established.
-The reader is referred to \cite{ALR20, B21a}, where it is shown that the Dirac operator on $\cC_{\pi/2}$ is self-adjoint defined on functions in the Sobolev space $H^1(\cC_\omg;\CC^4)$ satisfying the MIT bag boundary condition.
+The reader is referred to \cite{ALR20, B21a}, where it is shown that the Dirac operator on $\cC_{\pi/2}$ is self-adjoint defined on functions in the Sobolev space $H^1(\cC_\omg;\CC^4)$ satisfying the MIT bag boundary conditions.
 For this reason, we exclude the case $\omega = \frac{\pi}{2}$ from our results. \end{remark}

-Relying on the analysis of the fiber operators and characterisation of the sets $\cZ_k$ we get the following second main result. \begin{thm} Let $\sfD_\omg$ be defined as in~\eqref{eq:Dirac_operator}.
+Relying on the analysis of the fiber operators we get the following second main result. \begin{thm} Let $\sfD_\omg$ be defined as in~\eqref{eq:Dirac_operator}.
 If $\omega \in (0,\pi/2)$ then $\sfD_\omg$ is essentially self-adjoint and